kauffmanes/product-scores/README.md

 - made an API route instead of hitting the FastAPI directly to hide the API key
 - passing the country name as a URL param but would preferred to have queried country info from some endpoint
+- wanted the popup to show if ISO is in the URL on page load but my centering function is not the best

 ## Future Work and Enhancements